Laboratori Nazionali di Legnaro: Gamma-ray spectroscopy

-The major experiment installed in the laboratories are PRISMA (heavy ion magnetic spectrometer, with trajectory reconstruction system), GALILEO (Hyper pure Germanium gamma ray detector system, with the possibility of scintillator expansion) and EXOTIC (light exotic beam production and study).
+The major apparatus installed in the laboratories includes PRISMA (heavy ion magnetic spectrometer, with trajectory reconstruction system), GALILEO (Hyper pure Germanium gamma-ray detector system, that can be complemented by scintillator detectors) and EXOTIC (a device for light exotic beam production and study).

-In 2022, the european AGATA system (Advanced Gamma Tracking Array) will be installed in the Tandem-Alpi-Piave complex and it will start a new data taking session.
-The Advanced Gamma Tracking Array will be coupled with the PRIMSA spectrometer and thanks to the new beam interconnection between Tandem-Alpi-Piave complex and the SPES project, AGATA system will be received exotic beams produced in the SPES facility.
+Since 2021, the travelling European AGATA (Advanced Gamma Tracking Array) spectrometer is installed at the Tandem-Alpi-Piave complex.
+It is currently coupled to the PRISMA magnetic spectrometer.
+In the future, thanks to the new beam interconnection between the Tandem-Alpi-Piave complex and the SPES project, the AGATA system will receive exotic beams produced by the SPES facility.